datacommonsorg/docsite/api/sheets/get_property.md

 The values of the property label for the specified DCIDs.

 > **Note**:
 > It’s best to minimize the number of function calls to `=DCPROPERTY(dcids, property)` by using a single call to get the names for a column of nodes.
-This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
+This is because a spreadsheet will make one call to a Google server [*per custom function call*](https://developers.google.com/apps-script/guides/sheets/functions#optimization){: target="_blank"}.
 If your sheet contains thousands of separate calls to `=DCPROPERTY(dcids, property)` you can expect it to be slow and return with errors.

 ## Examples